 Being an astronaut isn’t the only cool thing about space.
 NASA interns use their creativity and innovation to work on projects that impact NASA’s mission, like sending the first woman and next man to the Moon by 2024.
 As a NASA intern, you’ll be a part of an amazing team dedicated to the advancement of space exploration.
 You will work alongside leading experts and gain valuable experience by advancing research and projects to the next level.
 Come dream with us and let’s change the future together.
 U.S. citizenship is required to apply.

-If you would like to subscribe to an announcement-only list about NASA internships for persons with disabilities, please send an email to firstname.lastname@example.org with ‘subscribe’ in the subject field OR by visiting the list page
+If you would like to subscribe to an announcement list of NASA internships for persons with disabilities, please send an email to firstname.lastname@example.org with ‘subscribe’ in the subject field OR by visiting the list page.

-Now, if you’re looking for a job, the NASA Pathways Programs provide opportunities for students and recent graduates to be considered for Federal employment.
+Now, if you’re looking for a job, the NASA Pathways Program provides opportunities for students and recent graduates.Click here for more info.

 Spring 2020 Application Deadline: November 5, 2019

 Blue Origin interns participate in real engineering design projects related to the development and fabrication of human space flight systems.
 Interns work directly with our engineers to contribute to project goals in fields of mechanical design, fluids, aerodynamics, rocket propulsion, flight controls, electronics, avionics, enterprise software, flight software, human safety, structures, and systems engineering.

 Current graduate and undergraduate students in engineering are invited to apply for this 12 to 15-week program.Opportunities are available Kent, Washington, in addition to our facilities in West Texas and Cape Canaveral, Florida.
 Our interns receive housing and a competitive compensation package including travel reimbursement.
 Summer applications will be reviewed on a rolling basis beginning in the fall.